-Below are the brands of baby bottles (that readers of my blog have randomly sent in for me to test) which I have found to have Lead in the past two years (either in the paint or the solder dot on the bottom of insulated stainless bottles).
+Below are the brands of baby bottles (that this website’s readers have randomly sent in for me to test) that I have found to have Lead in the past two years (either in the paint or the solder dot on the bottom of insulated stainless bottles).
 Not ONE of them has issued a public recall, let’s take this into our own hands as consumers and boycott these companies.

 SOME of these companies have made changes to their products, but even the ones that did, did so QUIETLY — and never issued a recall for their Lead-contaminated products (click the name to read about their products):

 Safer Chemicals?
-[Mike?], Environmental Working Group?
-[Ken?], Center for Environmental Health?
-[Michael?], USPIRG?
-[Kara?]
+(Mike?), Environmental Working Group?
+(Ken?), Center for Environmental Health?
+(Michael?), USPIRG?
+(Kara?).
 THIS is your time to jump in and help.
 THIS is your time to shine.
 HELP ME bring INTERNATIONAL attention to this horrible offense being made by companies ostensibly selling “better”/”safer” (because they don’t contain plastic) choices for baby bottles.
-Call me: 415-609-3182 (texting first is best), and let’s write a press release together.
+Call me: at 415-609-3182 (texting first is best), and let’s write a press release together.